cysouw/diathesis/text/c11_infinitive.md

 ### *brauchen+In­fi­ni­tiv* Negative obligation {#sec:infinitive-brauchen}

 The light verb *brauchen* 'to need' is typically used with a *zu‑In­fi­ni­tiv* together with a negation or a modal particle like *nur* or *bloß* [@next a], see [@sec:zuinfinitive-brauchen].
 However, it also occurs (with the same negative polarity) without the particle *zu* [@next b].
 Without *zu* it seems to be more typically used in sentences without objects.
 Whether there is any semantic difference between the usage with or without *zu* needs more in-depth investigation.
 When it is used without *zu* it seems only logical to include *brauchen* in the set of modal verbs [cf. @duden2009: 556].
-The light verb *brauchen* is also similar to the modal verbs in that it induces an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c].
+The light verb *brauchen* is also similar to the modal verbs in that it induces an ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c].

 ::: ex
 - Du brauchst nur noch zu unterschreiben.